gaodeng/apple-on-device-ai/README.md

 # Using bun (recommended)
 bun add @meridius-labs/apple-on-device-ai

-# Assumming you don't have these
+# If you don't have these already
 bun add ai zod
 ```